 If the DMV refuses to accept an application for an emissions inspection station license, are any of the fees returned to the applicant?

 Yes.
 If an application is not accepted, the appropriate license and application fees will be returned to the applicant.

 If I have an emissions inspection station license, can the person who buys my business apply to become an emissions inspection station?

 Yes, but any change in ownership that results in a change of facility number requires the applicant to file an original facility application (VS-1) with the DMV.
-If an original facility application is received from a person who purchased a facility from another person, and such facility had an official public emissions inspection station license "in good standing at the time of sale," the DMV will accept the application for review, regardless of the inspection station cap for that county.
-The Application Unit can assist with specific questions and requirements on selling a business.
-Contact the Application Unit at 518-474-0919.
+If an original facility application is received from a person who purchased a facility from another person, it must be accompanied by a Public Emissions Inspection Station Buy/Sell Agreement (pdf) (VS-95).
+The selling facility must have an official public emissions inspection station license "in good standing at the time of sale," for DMV to accept the application for review in counties that have reached their inspection cap.

 Can I buy a business that includes an emissions inspection station?

 Yes.
 See the answer above.
 The Application Unit can assist with specific questions and requirements on buying a business.

 How often are the emissions inspection station caps re-assessed?

 The determination of the maximum number of official public emissions inspection stations that may be located in any given county of the state is re-assessed annually.
 The list of the maximum number of facilities per county is published on the DMV website.